Clarity before spend

 What presents as a sales problem is often a positioning problem.
 What looks like a marketing problem is often a channel problem.
 What feels like a people problem is often a process problem.
-The diagnostic is there to improve the quality of the read before effort is directed into the wrong place.
+The diagnostic improves the quality of the read before effort, budget, or leadership attention is directed into the wrong place.

 The result shows what deserves attention first, what can follow, and what is performing adequately without intervention.

-Each diagnostic focuses on a distinct commercial area, but all five are built on the same principle: identify the real constraint before deciding what to fix.
+Each diagnostic focuses on a distinct commercial area, but all are built on the same principle: identify the real issue before deciding what to fix.
 Use the filters below if you want a faster way into the most relevant category.

-The broadest of the five diagnostics.
+The broadest diagnostic.
 Built to assess how well the commercial model is actually functioning across value proposition, ICP clarity, channels, messaging, lead capture, follow-up, CRM usage, reporting, pipeline discipline, and automation.

-It is the strongest starting point when the business knows growth is being constrained, but the source of that constraint is not yet clear.
+It is the strongest first read when the business knows growth is being held back, but the source of the issue is not yet clear.

-When the underlying issue is still uncertain, the GTM Scorecard gives the clearest top-level read on commercial structure.
+When the underlying issue is still uncertain, the GTM Diagnostic™ gives the clearest top-level read on commercial structure.
 It helps distinguish between message, motion, channel, process, and systems issues before effort gets misallocated.

 Focused on how the business presents, signals credibility, and converts attention across its digital footprint.
 It assesses whether visibility is strong enough, clear enough, and commercially convincing enough to support growth.